What’s new with Google Analytics 4? A guide for tour operators

 Data explorations

-In addition to reports, Google Analytics 4 also allows users to uncover much deeper insights using data exploration tools.
+In addition to reports, GA4 also allows users to uncover much deeper insights using data exploration tools.
 These tools allow you to dive much deeper into your data; you can easily filter, sort, refactor, drill-down into your data as well as create segments & audiences.

 Google Analytics 4 comes with 4 key exploration templates: